Earl MacDonald: Teaching

-At UCONN he teaches courses in improvisation and arranging, while also directing student ensembles and administering the jazz program.
+At UConn he teaches courses on improvisation and arranging, while also directing student ensembles and administering the jazz program.
 He was tenured and promoted to Associate Professor in 2005.
-Beyond his primary teaching position, MacDonald frequently participates as a clinician, guest conductor and teacher at summer camps.
+MacDonald frequently participates as a clinician, guest conductor and teacher at summer camps.
 In recent years he has taught at the Kincardine Summer Music Festival, Jazz In July at UMASS Amherst and Marshall University's "Jazz-MU-Tazz" camp in West Virginia.